daht-x/sagitta/libraries/core/documentation/monads/result.md

   public override int GetHashCode()
   ```

-- Description: Get the hash code based on the possible failure and the expected success.
+- Description: Gets the hash code based on the primary members of the current result.
+- Return: The calculated hash code.

 ***[Top](#resulttfailure-tsuccess)***